-There is a hidden but exceptionally common disease affecting one in every 10 Australian women that is costing the nation an estimated $7.7 billion annually.
+There is a hidden but exceptionally common disease, affecting one in every 10 Australian women, that is costing Australia an estimated $7.7 billion annually.

 Organ damage and chronic pain are medical symptoms that are often linked with a well-known debilitating illness.

 But how about a disease that cannot be seen or touched?